Drew Gulak: Cruiserweight Champion (2018–2019)

-Following April, Gulak was taken off television and posted a series of cryptic tweets hinting at a dark turn for his character.
-He returned to the ring in June, displaying a more aggressive attitude and in-ring repertoire.
-During this time, Gulak continued to remove elements of his previous gimmick, such as doing campaign slogans and PowerPoint presentations.
-In his first match back, Gulak sported all black ring gear and slicked back hair, as he attacked Noam Dar before defeating Akira Tozawa.
-The following week, he participated in a fatal four-way match against Tozawa, Humberto Carrillo, and Oney Lorcan to determine the number one contender for the WWE Cruiserweight Championship, where he and Tozawa pinned each other's shoulders on the mat.
-Therefore, they both won the match and earned the right to challenge Nese at Stomping Grounds in a triple match, where Gulak pinned Tozawa to win the Cruiserweight Championship for the first time.
+Following April, Gulak was taken off television and returned without elements of his previous gimmick, such as doing campaign slogans and PowerPoint presentations.
+At Stomping Grounds, he won the Cruiserweight Championship.
 Gulak then defeated Nese at Extreme Rules in a rematch for the title.
 At SummerSlam, Gulak successfully defended his title against Oney Lorcan after using underhanded tactics.
 Two days later on 205 Live, Gulak again retained his title against Lorcan by submission.
 At Clash of the Champions, Gulak retained the Cruiserweight Championship in a triple threat match against Lince Dorado and Humberto Carrillo.
 Gulak lost the renamed NXT Cruiserweight Championship to Lio Rush on October 9 episode of NXT, ending his reign at 108 days.
-On October 11 episode of 205 Live, Gulak teamed with Tony Nese against Oney Lorcan and Danny Burch in a losing effort in what would turn out to be Gulak's final match on 205 Live.